jr-leary7/scLANE/README.md

 in a dataset, as trajectories are usually estimated using a subset of the entire set of genes (usually a few thousand most highly variable genes).
-For the purpose of demonstration, we’ll select 50 genes each from the dynamic and non-dynamic populations. **Note**: in this case we’re working with a single pseudotime lineage, though in real datasets several lineages often exist; in order to fit models for a subset of lineages simply remove the corresponding columns from the cell ordering dataframe passed as input to `testDynamic()`.
+For the purpose of demonstration, we’ll select 50 genes each from the dynamic and non-dynamic populations.

+> [!NOTE] In this case we’re working with a single pseudotime lineage,
+> though in real datasets several lineages often exist; in order to fit
+> models for a subset of lineages simply remove the corresponding
+> columns from the cell ordering dataframe passed as input to
+> `testDynamic()`.

 ``` r
 set.seed(312)